 Sexual health programming has been a cornerstone of Pauktuutit’s Health Department since the late 1980s and continues to be a key area of program development.
-Pauktuutit’s sexual health programs have grown to become a respected and leading edge partner and works with communities to provide community mobilization workshops, conferences, skill building workshops and other events.
+Pauktuutit’s sexual health programs have grown to become a respected and leading-edge partner and works with communities to provide community mobilization workshops, conferences, skill building workshops and other events.

 Pauktuutit’s work expands beyond HIV/AIDS to include other sexual health matters.
 As with other facets of Inuit health, sexual health must be approached holistically.
 Factors that can foster an HIV/AIDS epidemic can be linked to the same factors that foster high teenage pregnancy rates and high rates of STBBIs.
 Social determinants of health such as limited access to health services, inadequate housing, improper nutrition, limited economic opportunities, and various forms of violence and abuse are also factors that influence the sexual health of individuals and communities.
-With funding from the Public Health Agency of Canada Pauktuutit has most recently created two new posters to address mental health, aging and sexual health among Inuit.

-Currently, Pauktuutit is undertaking the following project(s):
+Most recently, Pauktuutit has undertaken the following project(s):